padrinobook/padrinobook/chapters/user_profile.md

 describe "POST :create" do
   ...

-  it 'redirects if user is correct and has remember_me' do
+  it 'redirects if user is correct and has permanent_cookie' do
     token = 'real'
     user = double('User')
     expect(user).to receive(:id) { 1 }